mattnotmax/cyberchef-recipes/README.md

 # CyberChef Recipes

-A list of cyber-chef recipes
+A list of CyberChef recipes

 For background see Twitter #cyberchef or https://bitofhex.com/2018/05/29/cyberchef/